steph-koopmanschap/plotter-grapher-JS/README.md

 ```

 by default the graph will be 500 pixels in width and height.
-You can mage the graph bigger by initializing it with a different size.
+You can make the graph bigger by initializing it with a different size.
 ```
 myGraph = new Graph("add your graph title here", 800, 600);
 ```